kubernetes-retired/kubefed/docs/userguide.md

 deploy a namespace-scoped control plane.
 In this mode of operation, kubefed controllers will target resources in a single namespace on both host and member clusters.
-This may be desirable when experimenting with federation on a production cluster.
+This may be desirable when experimenting with kubefed on a production cluster.

 ### Helm Configuration